toextendmylimits/top75/README.md

 ### Linked List
 206. Reverse Linked List -- Memorize
 328. Odd Even Linked List -- Memorize.
 Condition check: currEven(only one node left) and currEven.next (one 2 nodes left)
+2095.
+Delete the Middle Node of a Linked List  -- Solve it in first go.
+Try understand deeply